spjz/PigLatin/README.md

-Please note you will have to run `composer install` in the root directory,`npm install` and `bower install` in the public directory.
-You can view this example at (https://piglatin.spjz.uk)
+Please note you will have to run `composer install` in the root directory,`npm install` and `bower install` in the public directory, followed by `foundation build`.
+You can view this example live at (https://piglatin.spjz.uk)

 Use `skeleton.nginx` to host on your own NGINX server.